Priw8/cyber-shadow-extractor/README.md

+# IMPORTANT NOTE - DEPRECATED
+This project has been superseded by a more-general [Chowdren extractor](https://github.com/Priw8/chowdren-extractor/).
+Please use that instead.

 # Cyber Shadow extractor

 This is a tool to extract data from the `Assets.dat` file of [Cyber Shadow](https://store.steampowered.com/app/861250/Cyber_Shadow/).
 As of the